chocolatey/docs/input/en-us/guides/create/create-msi-package.md

 Description: Creating a package that installs an MSI
 ---

 When starting out with Chocolatey products, why not start simple?
-Installing an MSI is a popular use of a Chocolatey package, and we'll walk you through how to do just that - assuming you've already run through [Preparing Your Environment for Package Creation](#xref:howto-prepare-env).
+Installing an MSI is a popular use of a Chocolatey package, and we'll walk you through how to do just that - assuming you've already run through [Preparing Your Environment for Package Creation](xref:howto-prepare-env).

 ### What Is an MSI

 MSI files are a standardised installer filetype, used by Windows.
 Unlike EXE installers (which can and will do just about anything), MSIs have _standards_ (or at least they all use the Windows Installer under the hood) and will behave somewhat predictably.

-Consequently, they're often appreciated by busy Systems Administrators who want to deploy software to a large number of computers - or anyone looking for the silent install options.
+Consequently, they're often appreciated by busy Systems Administrators who want to deploy software to many computers - or anyone looking for the silent install options.

 ### Using `Install-ChocolateyPackage`

 Chocolatey supports a lot of different types of installer, including MSIs.
-EXEs, MSIs, and MSUs (all popular install formats) are normally installed using the [`Install-ChocolateyPackage`](#xref:install-chocolateypackage) function - and, in fact, our default template for a new package contains an example of this!
+EXEs, MSIs, and MSUs (all popular install formats) are normally installed using the [`Install-ChocolateyPackage`](xref:install-chocolateypackage) function - and, in fact, our default template for a new package contains an example of this!

 You can inspect the full set of available parameters for this function at the link above.